Components

 Choosing the right component for the task

-• 2 - 5: Radio Buttons.
-Use radio buttons when there are only a few options that can all be exposed at once.
+- 2 - 5 options: Use Radio button when there are only a few options that can all be exposed at once.

-• 6 - 15: Select.
-Use a select for a limited number of options.
+- 6 - 15 options: Use Select for a limited number of options.

-• When the radio button labels are long or radio tiles contain descriptive text.
-Using long labels within a dropdown might create an issue where the information needed to make a selection is lost.
-There’s also descriptive text added within radio tiles that can’t be used in a dropdown.
-In those use cases a radio button might be required instead of a dropdown opton.
+- When the radio button labels are long or radio tiles contain descriptive text.
+Long labels within a dropdown might make it difficult to read and select an option.
+Radio tiles often include descriptive text that cannot be used in a dropdown.
+In these cases, Radio button may be the better choice.

-These are some things to consider when choosing between different components.
-Contact the Design System team for help if you have other use cases that are considered exceptions.
+Contact the Design System team via #platform-design-system for help if you have other use cases that may be considered exceptions.

 Errors